We're here if you need help

 You’ll need a RealVNC account; it’s completely free to set up and only takes a few seconds.
 We’ll give you a special version of our Home subscription that enables both cloud and direct connectivity, and also in-session features such as system authentication, file transfer, printing and chat.

 You can apply your Home subscription to five Raspberry Pis and/or desktop computers in total.
-Please note you revert to the standard feature set for connections to Windows, Mac or Linux desktop computers.
+Please note you revert to the standard feature set for Windows, Mac and Linux desktop computers.

 Sign up for a RealVNC account by entering your email address in the box on this page, and following the instructions.

 On your Raspberry Pi, select Licensing from the VNC Server status menu, choose Sign in to your RealVNC account, and enter your new account email and password: